 MRI is the modality of choice to stage the tumour locally, although again imaging findings are not pathognomonic.
 The mass is usually large and variably well-defined (smaller lesions tend to be better circumscribed).

 - mostly hyperintense

-- fluid-fluid levels are seen in up to 10-25% of cases
+- due to the high tendency of lesions to bleed, there might be areas of fluid-fluid levels known as "bowl of grapes" are seen in up to 10-25% of cases